 Soda Peaks Lake Trail is a 8.3 mile lightly trafficked out and back trail located near Stevenson, Washington that features a lake and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, camping, and birding and is accessible from May until November.
+The trail is primarily used for hiking, camping, and birding and is best used from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash